-Today, UPMC in South Central Pa. is one of the highest volume centers for treating aortic stenosis in the country.
+Today, UPMC in Central Pa. is one of the highest volume centers for treating aortic stenosis in the country.
 Last year, more than 400 patients chose us for their TAVR.
 Our experience has allowed us to refine technique – which in the end, benefits our patients.

 The next wave of innovation involves the mitral valve, which is structurally more complex than the aortic valve.
 The mitral valve has several distinct structures.
 Some of the latest investigational therapies focus on repairing these structures, while others replace the native valve entirely.
 At UPMC in South Central Pa., we are on the forefront of testing these therapies through clinical trials, giving our patients access to investigational options before they are widely available.

 One established transcatheter option for mitral valve disease is the MitraClip.
 For patients with leaky mitral valves, the MitraClip is a catheter-based, less-invasive treatment option to clip the flailing leaflets of the mitral valve together and reduce mitral regurgitation.
 UPMC in South Central Pa. was the first hospital in Pennsylvania to perform the MitraClip procedure following the device’s FDA approval.